-- 3.13.1.
-Through the initial mailing to all Members educate the member regarding the appropriate utilization of Medicaid services.
-Verbal education may compliment but not replace written materials.
-Please refer to Section 4 of this contract for more information regarding Medicaid services. - 3.13.2.
-Include information and materials that inform the Member on the CONTRACTOR's Policies, Procedures, requirements, and practices including member rights and responsibilities. - 3.13.3.
-Provide education no later than fourteen (14) Calendar Days from the CONTRACTOR's receipt of Enrollment data from the Department, or its designee, and as needed thereafter. - 3.13.4.
-Identify and educate Medicaid Managed Care Members who access the healthcare system inappropriately and provide continuing education as needed. - 3.13.5.
-Be responsible for reminding pregnant Members that their Newborns will be automatically enrolled for the birth month and that the Medicaid Managed Care Member may choose to enroll the Newborn in another CONTRACTOR's Health Plan after delivery by contacting South Carolina Healthy Connections Choices within ninety (90) days of birth.
+- 3.13.1 Through the initial mailing to all Members educate the member regarding the appropriate utilization of Medicaid services.
+Verbal education may complement but not replace written materials.
+Please refer to Section 4 of this contract for more information regarding Medicaid services. - 3.13.2 Include information and materials that inform the Member on the CONTRACTOR's Policies, Procedures, requirements, and practices including member rights and responsibilities.

-- 3.13.6.
-Based on the most recent county census data, ensure that where at least five (5) percent or more of the resident population of a county is non-English speaking and speaks a specific foreign language, materials will be made available in that specific language to assure a reasonable chance for all Medicaid Managed Care Members to understand how to access the CONTRACTOR and use services appropriately. - 3.13.7.
-Have written Policies and Procedures for educating Medicaid Managed Care Members about their benefits. - 3.13.8.
-Coordinate with the Department or its designee on Medicaid Managed Care Member education activities as outlined in the Managed Care Policy and Procedure Guide to meet the health care educational needs of the Medicaid Managed Care Members. - 3.13.9.
-Not discriminate against Medicaid Managed Care Members on the basis of their health history, health status or need for health care services. - 3.13.9.1.
-This applies to Enrollment, re-Enrollment or Disenrollment from the CONTRACTOR's Health Plan. - 3.13.10.
-Refer to the Department's Managed Care Policy and Procedure Guide for further guidance on Member education materials and activities. - 3.14.
-Member Communication
+- 3.13.3 Provide education no later than fourteen (14) Calendar Days from the CONTRACTOR's receipt of Enrollment data from the Department, or its designee, and as needed thereafter. - 3.13.4 Identify and educate Medicaid Managed Care Members who access the healthcare system inappropriately and provide continuing education as needed. - 3.13.5 Be responsible for reminding pregnant Members that their Newborns will be automatically enrolled for the birth month and that the Medicaid Managed Care Member may choose to enroll the Newborn in another CONTRACTOR's Health Plan after delivery by contacting South Carolina Healthy Connections Choices within ninety (90) days of birth. - 3.13.6 Based on the most recent county census data, ensure that where at least five (5) percent or more of the resident population of a county is non-English speaking and speaks a specific foreign language, materials will be made available in that specific language to assure a reasonable chance for all Medicaid Managed Care Members to understand how to access the CONTRACTOR and use services appropriately. - 3.13.7 Have written Policies and Procedures for educating Medicaid Managed Care Members about their benefits and describe enrollee education strategies in place to reduce the stigma associated with mental health and substance use disorder services. - 3.13.8 Coordinate with the Department or its designee on Medicaid Managed Care Member education activities as outlined in the Managed Care Process and Procedure Manual to meet the health care educational needs of the Medicaid Managed Care Members. - 3.13.9 Not discriminate against Medicaid Managed Care Members on the basis of their health history, health status or need for health care services. - 3.13.9.1 This applies to Enrollment, re-Enrollment or Disenrollment from the CONTRACTOR's Health Plan. - 3.13.10 Refer to the Department's Managed Care Process and Procedure Manual for further guidance on Member education materials and activities.

+3.14 Member Communication